panacloud/cli/tutorials/tutorial00-getting-started/improvements.md

 Thing to do in the CLI:

-1. Remove Bug: If we give update command without changing the schema it updates the schema and tests

-2. Rename the lambdaLayer to mockLambdaLayer.
+1. Rename the lambdaLayer to mockLambdaLayer.
 There are three seprate concepts here in this context:
 a.
 Mock lambda layer.
 b.
 Test collection data types.